Samuel Žbogar

-Samuel Žbogar (born 5 March 1962) is a Slovenian diplomat and politician who is the EU Special Representative in North Macedonia.
-He served as Minister of Foreign Affairs of Slovenia from 2008 to 2012.
-He is currently acting Minister for Development Cooperation.
+Samuel Žbogar (born 5 March 1962) is a Slovenian diplomat and politician who has served as his country's Permanent Representative to the United Nations in New York since 2025, having previously held various foreign policy roles at the Slovenian Ministry of Foreign Affairs and in the European Union.

-Biography
+Early life and education

-He was born in Postojna, but spent his youth in Nova Gorica, where he finished the local grammar school, where he was a school mate of the former Prime Minister of Slovenia Borut Pahor. Žbogar graduated in international relations from the Faculty of Social Sciences of the University of Ljubljana.
-Besides Slovene, he is fluent in Serbo-Croatian, English, Italian and French.
+Born in Postojna, Žbogar spent his youth in Nova Gorica.
+He attended the Nova Gorica Grammar School, where he was a schoolmate of Borut Pahor, who later served as Prime Minister of Slovenia. Žbogar graduated with a degree in international relations from the Faculty of Social Sciences of the University of Ljubljana.

+In addition to Slovene, he speaks Serbo-Croatian, Macedonian, English, Italian and French.

+Career

-In his 22 years as a diplomat, he has been included in all major political projects of Slovenian foreign policy.
-In 1993, he opened the Slovenian Embassy in Beijing, China, where he worked to 1995.
-Between 1997 and 2001, he was Deputy Ambassador to the United Nations and the Deputy of Slovenia's Permanent Representative to the UN Security Council during Slovenia's elected membership in 1998 and 1999.
+In 1993, Žbogar opened the Slovenian Embassy in Beijing, China, where he worked to 1995.
+Between 1997 and 2001, he was Deputy Ambassador to the United Nations and the Deputy of Slovenia's Permanent Representative to the United Nations Security Council during Slovenia's elected membership in 1998 and 1999.
 At the time, Slovenia's representative was Danilo Türk, who later served as President of Slovenia.
 Between 2001 and 2004, he was State Secretary at the Ministry of Foreign Affairs in the cabinets of Janez Drnovšek and Anton Rop.
 During this period, he supported the strengthening of the humanitarian aspect of foreign policy and led the project group for the preparation of Slovenia's Organization for Security and Co-operation in Europe presidency.
 In 2004, he was appointed Ambassador to the United States.
-He was also a member of the EU membership negotiation group and the main negotiator for NATO membership.
+He was also a member of the European Union membership negotiation group and the main negotiator for NATO membership.

-After returning from Washington, D.C. in October 2008, he became the Director of the Institute for Strategic Studies in Ljubljana.
-In November 2008, he was named Minister of Foreign Affairs in the centre-left government of Borut Pahor.
-In December 2011, Catherine Ashton, the European Union's (EU) High Representative of the Union for Foreign Affairs and Security Policy, appointed Žbogar the head of the EU's office in Kosovo and as the special representative of the EU.
-This is the first Slovenian high-ranking official in the European External Action Service (EEAS).
-Since October 2023, he is the head of the Slovenian special mission to the United Nations Security Council for the duration of the Slovenian seat 2024-2025.
+After returning from Washington, D.C. in 2008, Žbogar became the Director of the Institute for Strategic Studies in Ljubljana.
+The same year, he was named Minister of Foreign Affairs in the centre-left government of Borut Pahor.
+In December 2011, Catherine Ashton, the EU High Representative for Foreign Affairs and Security Policy, appointed Žbogar as head of the EU's office in Kosovo and as the special representative of the EU, the first Slovenian high-ranking official in the European External Action Service.
+In 2023 he became head of the Slovenian special mission to the United Nations Security Council for the duration of the Slovenian membership (2024−2025).

+In 2025 Žbogar was appointed his country's Permanent Representative to the United Nations, and served as President of the Security Council in December 2025.